 - Practical experience identifying and addressing cybersecurity challenges

-- The ability to ask questions and get answers as you assess your own cyber readiness
+- The ability to ask questions and get answers during weekly virtual office hours as you assess your own cyber readiness

 This event is powered by FuzeHub, the statewide NY MEP center, in partnership with the Advanced Institute for Manufacturing (AIM) and the Manufacturing and Technology Enterprise Center (MTEC), two regional NY MEP centers that perform cybersecurity assessments and remediation; the Procurement Technical Assistance Center (PTAC) that provides NYS manufacturers with government contracting assistance; and the Global Cybersecurity Institute at the Rochester Institute of Technology (RIT).